MSI application requirements

 You should pay this fee via credit card when you apply online.

-One scanned or electronic transcript (can be unofficial) uploaded to the online application or mailed directly to UMSI for all undergraduate and/or graduate programs in which you have received a degree.
+We require one scanned or electronic transcript uploaded to the online application or mailed directly to UMSI for all undergraduate and/or graduate programs in which you have received a degree.
 We will accept unofficial transcripts for the review of your application and will require official transcripts if offered admission.

-In addition, one official transcript from all undergraduate and graduate programs attended, mailed or submitted electronically directly from your university.
-If you have not yet completed your baccalaureate degree, submit a current transcript now and a final transcript showing degree conferral upon graduation.
-Mail transcripts to:
+If you have not yet completed your baccalaureate degree, you may submit a current (in-progress) transcript now and a final transcript showing degree conferral upon graduation.

-Recommendations should be written by people who can provide substantive letters; who know your work, abilities, and personal qualities; and who have supervised you and can speak to your potential for successful graduate study.
+Recommendations should be written by people who can provide substantive letters - people who know your work, abilities, and personal qualities, who have supervised you, and who can speak to your potential for successful graduate study.
 If you were recently a student, faculty members are appropriate.
 Other possible writers include employers and heads of organizations with whom you have volunteered.
 Personal friends and family members are not appropriate recommenders.

 Ask your recommenders to submit their letters online (you will be given a chance to register your recommenders in the online application).

-What is your understanding of the School of Information (UMSI)?
+- What is your understanding of the School of Information?

-How will an UMSI education help you reach your aspirations?
+- How will a UMSI education help you reach your aspirations?

 How have your background and life experiences, including cultural, geographical, financial, educational or other opportunities or challenges, motivated your decision to pursue a graduate degree at the University of Michigan?

-Please see online application for further details.
+Please see the online application for further details.
 The Personal Statement should be one to two (1-2) pages double-spaced.